joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 as the actual encryption key.

 In the EncryptionKeyGenerator class, the code reduces the key to 128 bits by calling the `generateEncryptionKey()` method.
-It then returns that method’s result as the result of the `getEncryptionKey()` method:
+It then returns that method's result as the result of the `getEncryptionKey()` method:

     var encryptionKey:ByteArray = generateEncryptionKey(hashedKey);
     return encryptionKey;

-It isn’t necessary to use the first 128 bits as the encryption key.
+It isn't necessary to use the first 128 bits as the encryption key.
 You could select a range of bits starting at some arbitrary point, you could select every other bit, or use some other way of selecting bits.
 The important thing is that the code selects 128 distinct bits, and that the same 128 bits are used each